This article was originally published on December 9, 2015, and was last updated on May 14, 2019.

 Clinical trials are responsible for placing the best medications on shelves for consumers.
 This means that drugs must absolutely be safe, and have to improve the quality of life for those who are afflicted.

-From Phase I to Phase IV, it takes an average of 12 to 14 years for a new drug to be placed on the market.
+From Phase 1 to Phase 4, it takes an average of 12 to 14 years for a new drug to be placed on the market.

 If anything, this demonstrates the rigor of the clinical trial process.
 Only the best and safest drugs make it to store shelves.
 We owe all of our successful health treatments to the clinical trial process.